TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/perl/index.md

     print "Usage: please input a non-negative integer";
     exit(0);
 }

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Perl](https://sampleprograms.io/languages/perl) was written by:
+Prime Number in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Mallikarjuna S J

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 05 2019 10:34:57.
-The solution was first committed on Oct 31 2019 19:30:18.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution